denismurphy/dependency-injection/README.md

 Install `DependencyInjection` using the Swift Package Manager by adding it as a dependency in your `Package.swift` file or directly in your Xcode project.

-## 🤝 Contributing

-We welcome contributions and suggestions to improve this library!
-If you encounter a bug or have an idea for a new feature, please open an issue or submit a pull request.

 ## 👨‍💻 Authors

 - **Denis Murphy**